PSPDFKit/PSPDFKit-Demo/README.md

 [![Build Status](https://travis-ci.org/PSPDFKit/PSPDFKit-Demo.png?branch=master)](https://travis-ci.org/PSPDFKit/PSPDFKit-Demo)

+Please download the stable demo from [http://customers.pspdfkit.com/demo](http://customers.pspdfkit.com/demo).
-** This repository might contain cutting edge commits - get a stable demo from [http://customers.pspdfkit.com/demo](http://customers.pspdfkit.com/demo) **
+This repository might contain cutting edge commits.

-Whether you're building an enterprise app that needs annotations and text highlighting or a Newsstand magazine with page curl transitions, PSPDFKit can help.
-Highly customizable, PSPDFKit solves all the common problems and implementation details with PDF files, letting you focus on the important parts of your app.

-PSPDFKit supports fast PDF viewing, annotating and signing of documents.
-Its battle-tested code is being used in hundreds of apps.
-You can benefit from a solid codebase and incorporate all those advanced features into your own applications.
-It will save you at least one year of production time in comparison with in-house development.
+PSPDFKit supports blazingly fast PDF viewing, adding/editing annotations, and filling out forms.
+Our battle-tested code is trusted by Dropbox, Evernote, and hundreds of other apps.
+Benefit from a solid codebase and incorporate all those advanced features into your own application.
+It'll save you at least one year in comparison with in-house development.

-*We were impressed on how fast we got a working prototype to show off to the client.
-Integrating PSPDFKit into our existing project was a breeze and we loved that most of the features we needed for our app were there out of the box.
-Highly customizable, well documented, great support… this is THE PDF library everyone should use.
-Money well spent!* -- [Alex Taras, Ruby Tribe.](http://rubytribe.ro/)
+Easy Integration

+Almost every aspect of PSPDFKit is customizable and designed from the ground up to offer maximum flexibility.
+The developer-friendly API exposes a lot of features that'll cover just about every use case you can think of.
+Focus on the unique parts of your product and build on a well-documented codebase that is heavily field tested and “just works.”

+Almost every aspect of PSPDFKit is customizable and designed from the ground up to offer maximum flexibility.
+The developer-friendly API exposes a lot of features that'll cover just about every use case you can think of.
+Focus on the unique parts of your product and build on a well-documented codebase that is heavily field tested and “just works.”

-### You can purchase a license and the full source code at http://pspdfkit.com.
+### You can purchase a license and the full source code at [http://pspdfkit.com](http://pspdfkit.com).

 Licensing
 ---------